The gorgeous interior photography shots you see in magazines may seem impossible to achieve as a photographer, but they’re not!

 Is there a lighting feature that you want to show in photos, such as recessed lighting?
 That’s the only time that you’ll want to consider having lights on for interior design photography.
 In this case, make sure you bracket at least a second exposure that’s a bit darker.
 Like that, you can soften the brightness of the light and keep the lighting looking even.

-A great tool to use for this is the local adjustment brush or gradient filter in Lightroom.
+A great additional tool to use for this is the local adjustment brush or gradient filter in Lightroom.
 This will help you counterbalance the light temperature from the fixture.
 This is one of the essential interior photography tips we can offer.

 10. Work With Layers